OAI/learn.openapis.org/best-practices/use-overlays-for-global-information.md

 nav_order: 7
 ---

-# Use Overlays for Global Information
+# Use Overlays to Add Common Entries

 When information or behavior should be applied across many operations, it is more maintainable to keep it in an [Overlay](../overlay) rather than repeating changes throughout the source OpenAPI description.